 Get the best slip disc treatment in Shah Alam through CSC’s targeted non-surgical methods of spine care; call us today to start your recovery without surgery.

 Non-Invasive Slip-Disc Treatment in Kota Kemuning Shah Alam

-Chiropractic Specialty Centers have the best non-surgical slip-disc treatment in Shah Alam.
-If you have been told to have surgery or if you have had surgery, but still live in pain, call us today.
+Chiropractic Specialty Center® has the best non-surgical slip-disc treatment in Shah Alam.
+If you have been told to have surgery or have had surgery but still live in pain, call us today.
 We have the best non-invasive slip-disc treatment in Shah Alam.
-Let the best clinical teams of Chiropractors and Physiotherapists in Shah Alam treat your slip-disc through technology and methods others do not have.
+Let the best clinical teams of chiropractors and physiotherapists in Shah Alam treat your slip-disc through technology and methods others do not have.
 We can help even if others have failed!
 We can help even if spine surgery fails.

 What is a Slipped (Herniated) Disc?

 A slip-disc can occur in any part of your spine, from your neck to your lower back.
-The lower back is one of, the more common areas for slip-discs.
-Mainly, because this area it absorbs the weight of the upper body as well as the impacts of our physical activities throughout the day.
+The lower back is one of, the more common areas for slip-discs mainly because this area absorbs the upper body's weight and the impacts of our physical activities throughout the day.

 Before we talk about our Slip-Disc Treatment in Shah Alam, let’s learn about the SPINE

 The spine is made up of a series of bones (vertebrae) stacked onto each other.
 There are seven cervical vertebrae in the neck (C1-C7), 12 thoracic vertebrae in the upper back (T1 – T12), and five lumbar vertebrae in the lower back (L1 – L5), followed by the sacrum and the tailbone (coccyx) at the base.

 The bones in the spine surround and protect the spinal cord, which runs behind the vertebral bodies in a canal from the neck down to the top of the lumbar spine.